Remi-C/Remi-C.github.io/skills.md

 Git is used for all my projects, latex for all the articles.

 ## Handicraft skills
-I have some experience in designing (especially the problem solving) and 3D modelling.
+I have some experience in [designing](../design_philosophy) (with several [design projects](../design_projects)) and 3D modelling.
-Regarding woodworking I have experience with all the major tools of a woodshop (band saw, table saw, tbale router, planner, etc.).
+Regarding [woodworking](../woodworking_projects) I have experience with all the major tools of a woodshop (band saw, table saw, table router, planner, etc.).
 I especially like hand tools such as chisel and hand planes.
 I'm used to restore old tools using a variety of sharpening stones (both synthetic and natural).
+I also follow numerical tools (3D printer, CNC), as I think they have great potential to help the manufacturing process (not printing wood, but printing template that will be used to work on wood).
+I see these as meta-tools.